AshnaJose/Regression-Tree-based-Active-Learning-for-MOFs/Example/README.md

 The descriptor used in the example is Stoichiometric-120, that was computed using Matminer and is provided for the database in the file *stoich120_fingerprints.csv*.

-The target property is PBE band gap, provided in the fle *labels.csv*.
+The target property is PBE band gap, provided in the file *labels.csv*.

 The structures to compute the descriptor and the PBE band gap values were obtained from the work of Rosen et. al. (DOI: 10.1016/j.matt.2021.02.015)